alf027/tacoshack/README.md

 I chose to use bootstrap for styling this project as that is what I'm familar with in my current role.
 I'm not completetly sold on bootstrap but I wanted to quickly be able to style the project and focus more on the react/component design of the project.

+### Final Thoughts
+I had a blast doing this assignment and learned a ton.
+React is super cool!
+If you have any questions feel free to reach out to me at alf027@gmail.com

+Thanks for taking the time to look over my code!